Dear Your Teen,

-Question: I have a 10-year-old boy that I just found out has kissed a girl and been texting things like “I love you” and claims he is going to kiss her again.
+I have a 10-year-old boy that I just found out has kissed a girl.
+He’s been texting things like “I love you” and claims he is going to kiss her again.
 I feel he is way too young.
-However, I am trying to find out if this is normal and whether I should prevent him from hanging out with this girl in the future?
+However, I am trying to find out if this is normal.
+Should I prevent him from hanging out with this girl in the future?

-Answer: You are right to question this type of romantic behavior at this early age, says Dr. Kristin Carothers, a psychologist with the Child Mind Institute in New York City.
+You are right to question this type of romantic behavior at this early age, says Dr. Kristin Carothers, a psychologist with the Child Mind Institute in New York City.
 “It is age-appropriate for 10 year olds to be curious, but limits should be established for physical touch.
-Kissing and other behaviors are more developmentally appropriate behaviors for teenagers who are of dating age,” says Carothers.
+Kissing and other behaviors are more developmentally appropriate behaviors for teenagers who are of dating age.”

 Parents can explain to younger adolescents that while it’s normal to feel affection, it’s too early to be expressing those feelings with intimate physical behavior, like kissing.

 “It is normal to expect that children may have feelings that they deem are romantic love, even though expressing romantic love to a peer at this age is not appropriate,” says Carothers.
+The average age to have a first kiss is much older than ten.
 In general, it’s helpful to tell younger adolescents that romantic behaviors are appropriate for teenagers of dating age (i.e. 16 or older) because they are more mature.

 Parents should always tell their children what behaviors they want them to engage in when identifying off limit behaviors, stresses Carothers.